Xakaiczar/ProjectWarehouseWreckage/README.md

 Tying it all together!

 I have a lot of for-each loops that probably need condensing.

+Last, but by no means least, I prevented players from doing a Tommen Baratheon...

+GIF IF I CAN FIND ONE OR JUST GAME FOOTAGE

+I just kept the players within the same box as the props by resetting the level after they leave it.

+IMG OF BP

+In hindsight, I probably should've let them continue from where they left off.
+That sounds like a better (and less frustrating!) player experience.
+Or maybe - on certain maps - that's part of the challenge...

+Either way, it's something to think about as I make new levels!

 ### Conclusion
 With the addition of a proper win condition and a HUD that clearly communicates the state of the game with the player, it actually feels like a game.
 It still has a lot of room for improvement though!
 Maybe I'll revisit this project when I'm a little better trained.